RiddellMe/AWS-SAA-C02/16. AWS Storage Extras/README.md

 - Seamless integration with S3
   - Can 'read S3' as a file system (through FSx)
   - Can write the output of the computations back to S3 (through FSx)
-- Can be used from on-premise servers
+- Can be used from on-premises servers

 ### FSx File System Deployment Options
 - Scratch File System